|Tuesday 5th February – Sunday 17th February 2019||13 Days||Group Size Limit 10|

 Our Japan photography tour extension to the southern island of Kyushu adds something extra to our tour that is absent from virtually all other wildlife photography itineraries in Japan, the chance to experience and photograph the White-naped and Hooded Cranes spectacle at Arasaki.
 Far less well-known and famous than the Japanese (or Red-crowned) Cranes of Hokkaido, this is just as impressive a sight, with well over 10,000 ultra-tame and approachable wild cranes present in just one small area!

 These days there are plenty of Japan winter wildlife photography tours being offered.
-All we can say is that we have an unsurpassed knowledge of wildlife photography in Japan, which is based on visits stretching back to 1991, long, long before most photo tour companies ever set foot in the islands.
+All we can say is that we have an unsurpassed knowledge of wildlife photography in Japan, from Kyushu in the south to Hokkaido ion the north, which is based on visits stretching back to 1991, long, long before most photo tour companies ever set foot in the islands.
 Take a look at our detailed itinerary and tour notes: we think our experience in Japan speaks for itself.
 If you come to Japan with Wild Images, you are going to be travelling with people who really know how to get the most out of this destination for you, whatever the conditions.

 Accommodation & Road Transport